-N = 50, Data represented in parenthesis is the percentage of farmer respondents of respective categories during the survey
+N = 50, Data represented in parentheses is the percentage of farmer respondents of respective categories during the survey.

-tobacco caterpillars, and pod borers, showed contrasting distribution patterns.
+TobaccoTobacco caterpillars and pod borers showed contrasting distribution patterns.
 Khatima experienced significantly higher damage from these pests, with 92 per cent of farmers affected, compared to only 28 per cent in Gadarpur.
-This inverse relationship between thrips and other insect damage across locations suggests different environmental conditions or management practices influence pest prevalence.
+This inverse relationship between thrips and other insect damage across locations suggests that different environmental conditions or management practices influence pest prevalence.
 Regional analysis revealed that thrips affected 43.71 per cent of farmers overall, while other insects impacted 56.29 per cent of the farming community.
-The data indicates that non-thrips species were more prevalent than thrips across the surveyed areas.
+The data that non-thrips species were more prevalent than thrips across the surveyed areas.
 The findings demonstrate that root grubs, tobacco caterpillars, and pod borers collectively posed a greater threat to chilli cultivation than thrips in the study region.
 More than half of farmers experienced damage from these alternative pest species, suggesting the need for integrated pest management strategies targeting multiple insect threats rather than focusing solely on thrips control in chilli production systems.
 Frantz and Mellinger (2009) also found that thrips caused economic harm to vegetable crops, particularly peppers, Capsicum annum.
 L. Alam et al. (2022) also showed that sucking pests, primarily thrips, Scirtothrips dorsalis, caused the most damage to chilli crops, resulting in a 70 to 80 per cent production loss.

 Curling Percentage of Leaves: